 As mentioned in the earlier posts in the series, working on a cruise ship has amazing benefits… but significant pitfalls as well.
 It wasn’t all peaches and cream, unfortunately.

-Post #shiplife (the clever little hashtag to encompass the enormity of ‘working on a cruise ship’), people will ask, “What were the best and worst parts?”
+Post #shiplife (the clever little hashtag to encompass the enormity of ‘working on a cruise ship’), people ask me, “What were the best and worst parts?”
 Answered simply: the crew and the guests.
 This always gets a laugh, since my job was literally to hang out and have fun with the guests, so saying I hated them was like saying I hated my job.
-I didn’t—I just relished in the fringe benefits more.
+I didn’t—I just tolerated the guests for all the other fringe benefits.

 Not all the guests were awful; some were wonderful and had amazing life stories that brought tears to my eyes.
-It’s just, the ones who were awful… are literally some of the worst people I’ve ever come across in my life.
+It’s just, the ones who were awful… were literally some of the worst people I’ve ever come across in my life.
 And that’s putting it mildly.
-It’s as though these people think that by spending thousands of dollars on a vacation, a hall-pass to be actual monsters comes free with purchase.
+It’s as though these people think that by spending thousands of dollars on a vacation, they get a hall-pass to be actual monsters.
 You, as crew, are no longer a human being to them and are one of two things:

-It’s mind-boggling, disheartening, and exhausting to see such shit-baggery in the wild.
+It’s mind-boggling, disheartening, and exhausting to see such shit-baggery in the world.